 The Barn Owl Centre is a charity that conserves and rehabilitates of birds of prey in the county.
 The centre also teaches visitors about owls and other birds of prey at its home in some great countryside just outside of Gloucester.
 More info…

 The Wye Valley is an AONB and is a great habitat to explore and maybe see some wildlife in its own habitat.
 Specifically, there are deer, wild boar, peregrine falcons and smaller mammals to see in the forest of lucky.
 More info…

 Slimbridge Wetland Centre

-Located in Gloucester is Robinswood Hill, a diverse habitat for wild mammals, birds and fauna.
+Near Gloucester is Robinswood Hill, a diverse habitat for wild mammals, birds and fauna.
 With patience, you can observe many species while exploring the hill, including many rabbits.
 Wildlife residents of the country park also include foxes, badgers & red kites.

 There are many species of wildflowers, including a meadow of buttercups here and come more colourful species.